-Based on these results and past reports, the City understands the non-compliance with the THM standard stated in the Operating Licence; therefore a number of steps have been taken to address this issue.
-As part of the Water Treatment Facility Master Plan, consultants reviewed the water source and treatment system information, identifying the Water Treatment Facility upgrades necessary to meet this regulatory requirement.
+As part of the Water Treatment Facility Master Plan to mitigate THMs in the system, consultants have reviewed the water source and treatment system information, identifying the Water Treatment Facility upgrades necessary to meet this regulatory requirement.
 Further, the City has employed a subsequent consultant to design the necessary upgrades to be constructed.

 The future Water Treatment Facility is based on a new ultrafiltration/nanofiltration (UF/NF) Membrane Treatment Facility capable of providing approximately 50% of the City's design year Maximum Day Demand.
 The balance of water demand would be made up from the existing Water Treatment Facility processes.
-The membrane technology will remove raw water organics that react to form THMs and blend the membrane treated water with the existing facility's treated water, which once combined, will meet Provincial Standards.
+The membrane technology will remove raw water organics that react to form THMs and blend the membrane treated water with the existing facility's treated water, which once combined, will meet Provincial standards.

-Additional information regarding trihalomethanes can be located on the following Government of Manitoba website and Guidelines for Canadian Drinking Water Quality website: factsheet_thm.pdf (gov.mb.ca)
+Additional information regarding trihalomethanes can be located on the following Government of Manitoba website and Guidelines for Canadian Drinking Water Quality website: